- ABOUT US

 Jesus was born to be the sacrificial Lamb of God.

-“My son, God will provide for Himself the lamb for a burnt offering.”
+The Lord said, “My son, God will provide for Himself the lamb for a burnt offering.”
 (Genesis 22:8 NKJV)

 I really find the wording interesting and revealing.
-God would provide Himself the lamb, that is, God would be the Lamb.
+God would provide Himself as the lamb, that is, God would be the Lamb.

-“Behold!
+And so, Jesus came just as John the Baptist declared, saying, “Behold!
 The Lamb of God who takes away the sin of the world!”
 (John 1:29 NKJV)

 Another way that we can prepare for Christmas is to follow the example of another who was intimately involved in the very first Christmas.

-After learning that she would be giving birth to the Messiah, Mary visits her cousin, Elizabeth, who was pregnant herself with John the Baptist, and through Mary’s song she reveals how she prepared herself.
+After learning that she would be giving birth to the Messiah, Mary visits her cousin, Elizabeth, who was pregnant with John the Baptist, and through Mary’s song she reveals how she prepared herself.

 First it was with joy.